AP and Trump administration argue access case before federal appeals court

-WASHINGTON (AP) — The Associated Press and the Trump administration were due back before a federal appeals court Monday in their fight over media access, with the AP arguing that a news outlet should not be punished for its point of view and the White House insisting that the president should determine who can question him in the Oval Office.
+WASHINGTON (AP) — The Associated Press and the Trump administration went before a federal appeals court again Monday in their dispute over media access, with the AP insisting that a news outlet should not be punished for its point of view and the White House insisting that the president should determine who can question him in the Oval Office.

 AP sued three Trump administration officials, including White House press secretary Karoline Leavitt, in February after its reporters were barred from the “pool” of journalists who follow the president up close.
 The administration's action was, it said, in response to an institutional decision by AP to continue using the term “Gulf of Mexico” as its default style after Trump renamed it the “Gulf of America.”